Nepal Ranked as 2nd Most Peaceful Country in South Asia

 You can minimize this risk by considering the following thing during your travel:

-- Always study the weather forecast and weather condition before you begin your hiking.
+- Always study the weather forecast and weather conditions before you begin your hiking.

 - Train your body prior to the actual trekking days to reduce the chance of getting AMS.